zulip/zulip-terminal/README.md

 site=https://realm.zulipchat.com

 [zterm]
-# Theme can also be set to 'blue' and 'light'
+# Theme can also be set to 'gruvbox' ('blue' & 'light' are older themes needing work)
 theme=default
+# Autohide can also be set to 'no_autohide', to always show the left and right panels
+autohide=autohide
 ```